bibaocodekopro/bibaocodekopro/README.md

 Introduction
 - ✍ Hello, I am a Web Developer.
 I studied and graduated from Saigon University in April 2024.

-The programming languages I can work with include HTML, CSS, JavaScript, and PHP.
+- The programming languages I can work with include HTML, CSS, JavaScript, and PHP.
 Additionally, the frameworks I use for development include Bootstrap, Ant Design, jQuery, Node.js, and especially Laravel.

-From December 2024 to the present, I have been working at Nasys, a company specializing in providing software solutions such as Remote7, ERP, and management systems for restaurant and food chain operations.
+- From December 2024 to the present, I have been working at Nasys [Nasys](https://nasys.vn):, a company specializing in providing software solutions such as Remote, ERP, and management systems for restaurant and food chain operations.

-Below are my projects:
+- Below are my projects:

-- [QuanLyThucPham](https://github.com/bibaocodekopro/QuanLyBanHang): QuanLyThucPham is a Java-based software developed using NetBean Apache IDE.
-It serves as a management software for a vegetable store, including features such as employee management, adding and editing orders, adding, editing, and deleting products, and inventory management.

-- [TrangBanThucPham](https://github.com/bibaocodekopro/TrangBanThucPham):TrangBanThucPham is an online food store built with HTML, CSS, PHP, and MySQL.
-The website has features such as login and registration, customer information management, adding, editing, and deleting products, and order management.

-- [Clone-Booking-Care-Client](https://github.com/bibaocodekopro/Clone-Booking-Care-Client) and [Clone-Booking-Care-Server](https://github.com/bibaocodekopro/Clone-Booking-Care-Server): Clone-Booking-Care-Client and Clone-Booking-Care-Server are two projects that are still in progress.
-They are clones of the Bookingcare.vn website, built using NodeJS and ReactJS.
-These websites are being developed with the aim of replicating the features of Bookingcare.vn while incorporating new features and improvements.
-- [LTMFTPServices](https://github.com/bibaocodekopro/LTM_FTPService) is a Java-based project that describes the process of FTP (File Transfer Protocol).
-The client can register with a code sent to their Gmail when registering, log in, log in anonymously, and upload/download files to/from the shared or private folder.
-The server can manage all client activities and set limits on the amount of data uploaded/downloaded.
++ [Remove7](https://remove7.com): The software allows users to use applications and browsers to control computer devices, navigate directories, manage files, and use the client's command prompt.Using Python as the server-side programming language, while the client-side is developed using pure PHP and JavaScript.
+Frameworks such as jQuery, Bootstrap, etc., are employed, along with a WebSocket system to ensure continuous data transmission and reception.

+- [[Hadongcablecar](https://hadongcablecar.com/)]:This is a website describing the cable car system in South Korea, developed using pure PHP, JavaScript, and frameworks such as jQuery, Bootstrap, etc.

+- [[ERP](http://elitech.inventory.klkim.com/)]: This is a system for managing human resources and warehouse operations of a company.
+It utilizes programming languages such as PHP, JavaScript, HTML, and CSS, along with frameworks like Laravel, jQuery, Bootstrap, etc.

 ## 📫 How to reach me: